aijazahmed-dev/employee-manager-cli/README.md

 # 👨‍💼 Employee Management CLI (Python + SQLite)

-A simple but powerful command-line Employee Management System built using Python and SQLite.
+A command-line Employee Management System built using Python and SQLite.

 ## Project Overview
 A simple but powerful **command-line Employee Management System** built using Python and SQLite.